mhx/dwarfs/README.md

 ### With SquashFS

-These were done on an Intel(R) Xeon(R) CPU D-1528 @ 1.90GHz 6-core
+These tests were done on an Intel(R) Xeon(R) CPU D-1528 @ 1.90GHz
-CPU with 64 GiB of RAM.
+6-core CPU with 64 GiB of RAM.
+The system was mostly idle during all of the tests.

 The source directory contained 863 different Perl installations from 284 distinct releases, a total of 40.73 GiB of data in 1453691 files